AutoML.org

 Since RNA is one of the most important regulators in cells, artificially designed RNAs could for example be used to develop on-demand RNA-based therapeutics.

-Given a target secondary structure, LEARNA generates an RNA sequence that is then evaluated for its folding into the target structure.
+Given a target RNA secondary structure, LEARNA generates an RNA sequence that is then evaluated for its folding into the target structure.

-In particular, LEARNA employs an efficient Bayesian Optimization method to jointly optimize a rich configuration space, including elements of recurrent neural networks (RNNs), convolutional neural networks (CNNs), and fully-connected layers, parameters of the MDP like the shape of the reward function and the size of the state space, as well as training hyperparameters like the batch size.
+In particular, LEARNA employs an efficient Bayesian Optimization method, BOHB, to jointly optimize a rich configuration space, including elements of recurrent neural networks (RNNs), convolutional neural networks (CNNs), and fully-connected layers, parameters of the MDP like the shape of the reward function and the size of the state space, as well as training hyperparameters like the batch size.

 By sampling RNA sequences from the learned policy for a given RNA structure, LEARNA achieves massive speed-ups and yields better performance compared to other methods in the field.